 At the University of Mary Washington we inspire students to participate in the sustainability mission through engaging activities, academics, programs, policies and practices.
 We promote sustainable life routines that students maintain after their time at UMW; these will lead to practices that impact neighborhoods, cities, states, and ultimately the world.

-Tree Campus USA
+Tree Campus Higher Education

-UMW is certified as a “Tree Campus USA”, partnered with the Arbor Day Foundation, due to our met goals of having an established and sustained healthy community forests.
-This Fredericksburg Campus Tree Map is interactive, showing the biodiversity & beauty our campus holds, the common name & genus species of our trees and where they are located.
+Want to see for yourself?
+Our Fredericksburg Campus Tree Map is interactive.
+It shows the biodiversity and beauty our campus holds, the common name, genus and species of our trees and where they are located.